Script and Language of Ancient Egypt

 Now the infinite carvings of characters called hieroglyphs, which we see cut into it on every side, have been made known by an ancient authority of primeval wisdom.
 For by engraving many kinds of birds and beasts, even of another world, in order that the memory of their achievements might the more widely reach generations of a subsequent age, they registered the vows of kings, either promised or performed.
 For not as nowadays, when a fixed and easy series of letters expresses whatever the mind of man may conceive, did the ancient Egyptian also write; but individual characters stood for individual nouns and verbs; and sometimes they meant whole phrases.
 (Res gestae XVII.4)

-By the mid-fifth century, when the last vestiges of knowledge were written down in Hieroglyphica by Horapollo, the ability to read and write hieroglyphs had been lost.
-Knowledge about the hieroglyphs faded from memory during the Middle Ages, and when interest was revived during the Renaissance, they were thought to be a symbolic script representing things and ideas rather than sounds.
+By the middle of the fifth century, when the last (mostly inaccurate) vestiges of knowledge were collected in Horapollo's Hieroglyphica, the Egyptian language was no longer understood.
+This meant that the ability to read and write hieroglyphs, together with hieratic and demotic, was completely lost.
+Knowledge about the hieroglyphs faded from memory during the Middle Ages, and when interest was revived during the Renaissance, scholars relied on faulty information from Greek and Roman sources.
+These sources portrayed Egyptian writing systems, particularly hieroglyphs, as mystical symbols rather than a way to record spoken language.
 This assumption made deciphering any attempts destined for failure.
 That changed in the mid-1600s, when the German scholar Athanasius Kircher made the first attempt to translate hieroglyphs, assuming that they were phonetic characters.

-When the Rosetta Stone was uncovered in Egypt in 1799, it appeared that decipherment was only a few steps away, as it contained a parallel text in Hieroglyphs, Demotic and Greek.
-At the time it was not universally known that Hieroglyphs, Hieratic, Demotic, and Coptic were different stages of the Egyptian language.
-Moreover, in the early 18th century, researchers had to rely on extremely poor transcriptions of the old scripts; most reproductions were not even close to the original texts.
+When the Rosetta Stone was uncovered in Egypt in 1799, it looked like decipherment was only a few steps away, as it contained a trilingual text in hieroglyphs, Demotic and Greek.
+At the time, it was not understood that hieroglyphs, hieratic, Demotic, and Coptic represented distinct stages of the Egyptian language.
+Moreover, early 19th century researchers were forced to rely on transcriptions of the ancient scripts that were of an extremely poor quality.
+Indeed, the majority of reproductions were not accurate representations of the original texts.

 Several researchers contributed to the consolidation of information about the ancient Egyptian language and associated scripts throughout the course of the following 25 years.
-At the time, the three types of ancient Egyptian scripts described by researchers were thought to be: (1) hieroglyphic, (2) hieratic (sacred), and (3) demotic, the latter which was in general use, while hieratic was nowhere to be found.
+As noted above, according to the historians of antiquity there were two Egyptian scripts, hieratic and Demotic.

 Champollion published his Summary of the hieroglyphic system in 1824 providing the key to reading hieroglyphs, and establishing beyond doubt that the hieroglyphs themselves were composed of both phonetic and ideographic elements.
 Over the next few decades scholars verified and improved on Champollion's system, finally revealing the exact nature of the hieroglyphs.
 The next generation of explorers understood and embraced the importance of accurately reproducing the ancient texts.